artandmath/aov_krakout/README.md

     -> *group*,*emission* <- use this to break out lightgroups if they contain the word 'group' -> *coat*,*dir*,*spec*,*sss*,*mission* <- an example to break out illumination

-krakout! (krackout) - Breakout that the nuke tree.
+krakout! (krackout) - Breakout that nuke tree.

 ![screenshot](https://raw.githubusercontent.com/artandmath/aov_krakout/master/aov_krakout_screenshot.png)